epw/consensus/consensus.md

 The Inspired gets the **Source** move, and 2 other moves of your choice.

 **Source:** (You have this move by default) You've identified the source of your inspiration.
-When **your Source first becomes present in a scene**, hold 3.
+When **your Source first becomes present in a scene**, hold 3 and gain it as an Inspiration.
 At any time that your source is present for the rest of the scene, spend your Hold 1-for-1 to:

 - Draw attention to your Source
 - Give someone (including yourself) +1 to a roll they just made if it would change the result, describing how your Source helps them do it